Charlie-Nicholls/Wild-Beyond-The-Witchlight/Compendium/Party/Quests/A Midsummer Nightmare.md

 - Looking under the bed will reveal an unnatural level of darkness.
 At this point start [[The Sandman]] music.
 - [[Summer Night]] is under the bed, and a DC 12 Wisdom (Perception) check or dark vision will let them see her and she will ask for their help before an invisible monster grabs her, drags her further under the bed and she leaves the dream room.
 If they insist on trying to follow her, a door leading to a room of your choice can be found under the bed.
+- If they run the corridors will eventually warp to give them a choice of door between Endless Ocean and Fiery Voyage

 ### End
 - When they reach sufficient [[The Gem#Gem Shards]], they start to glow when pointing towards reception.
 Or they can just stumble upon reception randomly.